unoplatform/uno.extensions/doc/Overview/Mvux/Feeds.md

 ```

 `CancellationToken`s are essential to enable halting an ongoing async operation.
-However, if the API you're consuming does not have a `CancellationToken` parameter, you can disregard that incoming `CancellationToken` parameter as following:
+However, if the API you're consuming does not have a `CancellationToken` parameter, you can disregard the incoming `CancellationToken` parameter as follows:

 ```csharp
 public IFeed<CounterValue> CurrentCount => Feed.AsyncEnumerable(ct => StartCounting());
 ```

 > [!NOTE]
-> `Feed` is a static class that provide factory methods that create `IFeed<T>`s, as well as extension methods for `IFeed<T>`.
+> `Feed` is a static class that provides factory methods that create `IFeed<T>`s, as well as extension methods for `IFeed<T>`.

 > [!NOTE]
 > There are additional ways to load data (e.g. Observables), but most of them are easily convertible to one of the above two.